 The main business is the production and sale of a wide range of both freshly baked and longer shelf-life products to a range of independent retail outlets throughout Shetland, to the local Co-op supermarket in Lerwick, as well as numerous cafes, restaurants and service stations, the expanding and varied product line including 'real' bread (sourdough etc.), focaccia rolls, French pastries, cakes & fancies, oatcakes & biscuits.

 The business was taken over by Bruce Gilardi in 2016 who immediately set about building on the previous success of the business by embarking on an ambitious programme of rebranding and the introduction of new products with the aim of creating an artisan bakery producing high quality products using the best of local ingredients where possible.
-Following his untimely death earlier this year, the family have reluctantly decided to pass this great opportunity on.
+Following his untimely death the family have reluctantly decided to pass this great opportunity on.o

 Although consistently profitable there is considerable scope for an enthusiastic new owner with vision to carry on developing the business and build on its well-established reputation and new branding, in particular the potential for exporting products out of Shetland.

-The Premises which are owned outright, forms one half of a detached building also comprising the local shop and post office.
+The business trades from premises which form one half of a detached building also comprising the local shop and post office.
 The building is of modern construction providing an ideal base to work from and includes the business premises plus a first floor studio flat.

 Accessed via a main door with separate roller shutter door to the side for deliveries / dispatch, the business premises comprises:-

 - main bakery production area (approx. 80m²) with extraction fan system

 - confectionery room (approx. 10m²)